 Key Takeaways

-2. Everyday classroom environments can inadvertently trigger traumatic stress responses in vulnerable learners, leading to dysregulation rather than defiance.
-Unpredictable changes, loud noises, or even certain social dynamics can activate a learner's survival brain, manifesting as challenging behaviour or withdrawal (van der Kolk, 2014).
-Recognising and mitigating these triggers is fundamental to creating a psychologically safe learning space.
+2. Everyday classroom environments can trigger traumatic stress responses in vulnerable learners.
+Unpredictable changes, loud noise, crowding or adult tone can activate threat responses, which may appear as challenging behaviour or withdrawal (van der Kolk, 2014).
+Recognising these patterns helps teachers create a psychologically safe learning space.

 3. Implementing trauma-informed practices significantly improves learner engagement, academic outcomes, and overall school inclusion.
 By prioritising safety, connection, and regulation, schools create an environment where learners feel secure enough to learn and thrive, reducing exclusions and enhancing participation (Treisman, 2016).
 This comprehensive approach supports the development of resilience and positive relationships, benefiting the entire school community.

-4. Teachers can proactively build resilience and self-regulation skills in learners through consistent, predictable, and nurturing interactions.
-Co-regulation, established through calm presence and relational approaches, helps learners move from states of defensive arousal to states of safety and social engagement, which is essential for learning (Porges, 2011).
-Simple strategies like predictable routines and clear communication foster a sense of security, enabling learners to better manage their emotions.
+4. Teachers can build resilience and self-regulation through consistent, predictable interactions.
+Co-regulation, established through calm presence and relational approaches, helps learners move from defensive arousal to safety and social engagement, which supports learning (Porges, 2011).
+Predictable routines and clear communication build security and help learners manage emotions.

 Trauma can disrupt brain growth and affect a learner's focus, emotional control, and relationships.
 Understanding trauma's impact helps educators support learners with SEMH needs (Perry, 2009; van der Kolk, 2014).
 Schools can respond better by knowing this connection (Bloom, 2010).

-Comparison diagram showing traditional discipline vs trauma-informed responses to student behaviour
+Comparison diagram showing traditional discipline vs trauma-informed responses to learner behaviour

-Side-by-side comparison: Traditional vs Trauma-Informed Response to Student behaviour
+Side-by-side comparison: Traditional vs Trauma-Informed Response to Learner Behaviour

 Trauma-informed practice means we recognise trauma and support learners.
 We provide effective interventions throughout recovery.
 Create safe spaces and build trusting relationships with learners.
 Train staff to understand trauma's effects on learning (Cole et al., 2005).

-By adopting a trauma-informed approach in educational settings, schools can help vulnerable children overcome the challenges they face due to traumatic experiences.
-This approach not only improves academic outcomes but also enhances mental health and overall well-being.
+By using a trauma-informed approach in educational settings, schools can help vulnerable children manage challenges linked to traumatic experiences.
+This approach can improve academic outcomes.
+It can also support mental health and overall well-being.

 Researchers link inward behaviours to symptoms like faster heart rates.
 Nightmares, anxiety, lower self-esteem, and trouble managing feelings may occur.
-Trauma coping causes these behaviours (Goodkind et al., 2012; McLaughlin et al., 2010).
+Trauma coping causes these behaviours.
 Learners struggle with tough emotions and experiences.

 Research shows trauma hurts learners' emotions and social skills quickly.
 They may struggle to form bonds and have trust problems.
 Trauma could also reduce their academic work (van der Kolk, 2003).